 Recruiting insurance agents is always a challenge.
-Finding great ones is even more difficult, especially when you’re short staffed and need someone to follow up with all the qualified leads you’re getting.
-You might be tempted to hire from the first batch of candidates who seem decent, but you know that probably won’t bode well for the long-term success of your business.
+Finding great ones is even more difficult, especially when you’re short-staffed and need someone to follow up with all the qualified leads you’re getting.
+You might be tempted to hire from the first batch of decent candidates, but you know that probably won’t bode well for the long-term success of your business.

 So what’s the best way to recruit insurance agents (producers)?
-First, you need to look out for certain qualities, and then you should consider insurance agent recruiting ideas from industry experts—both of which we cover below.
+First, it’s crucial to identify the qualities associated with a great agent.
+Then, consider trying some of the insurance agent recruiting ideas listed below.

 They handle rejection well.

 As Mullarkey alluded to, you’re going to hear no—a lot.
-After all, rejection goes hand in hand with sales.
+Rejection goes hand-in-hand with sales.
 That’s why Randy VanderVaate, CEO of Funeral Funds, says perseverance is key.
 “An insurance agent needs to be able to confidently handle rejection and keep a positive attitude.
 The ability to filter through a multitude of no's to get to those wonderful yes's is vital for agents to succeed in this industry.”

-“In my opinion, honesty is the number one quality that any insurance agent should possess,” says Nikola Djurkovic, editor-in-chief at PolicyAdvice.
-He notes how customers are always wary of insurance agents, expecting to be upsold a variety of insurance products they’ll never use.
-Customers need to trust their agent to purchase from them.
+“In my opinion, honesty is the number-one quality that any insurance agent should possess,” says Nikola Djurkovic, editor-in-chief at PolicyAdvice.
+He knows that customers are always wary of insurance agents, expecting to be upsold a variety of insurance products they’ll never use.
+Customers need to trust their agent in order to purchase from them.
 “That means agents should focus more on establishing long-term relationships with customers and less on improving next month’s commission bonus.”

 Make Recruiting Insurance Agents Easier With These 10 Tips

 1. Find candidates on social media.